 However, this is not the appropriate route for objections on the basis of parentage.
 If your objection is based on your belief that the CSA has not assessed the true parents of the child, an application should be lodged with the Court either for a determination on the basis of the Family Law Act presumptions of paternity or to order DNA testing.

 The easiest way you can ensure your assessment is correct is to keep the CSA advised of any change in circumstances including:

 - the number of dependent children for whom you might be responsible

 the occurrence of any event that may terminate the current arrangements.

-For further information about child support, you can visit the CSA website at www.csa.gov.au.
+For further information, you can visit the CSA website at www.csa.gov.au.